György Harag: The founding and theater management at Baia Mare

-The company was founded in Baia Mare in 1953 by the graduates of the Hungarian Academy of Music and Theatre under the guidance of György Harag.
+The Harag György Company was founded in Baia Mare in 1953 by the graduates of the Hungarian Academy of Music and Theatre under the guidance of György Harag.
 After graduation, these students have decided not to separate, but to set their own company.
 Baia Mare has been shown to be suitable for the artistic commencement of the graduates, as there had already worked the Romanian company.
 That building became the birthplace of the Hungarian company, which later (after the death of the great master) took over his name, working nowadays in Satu Mare, as Harag György Company.
 (György Harag remembered that these young people have gone together in Bucharest, demanding to be allowed the establishment of the Hungarian section of the State Theatre Baia Mare).
 This young company named their young teacher Harag György manager and first director:

 "Returning from Bucharest (all of them been there!) they stopped me on the street asking: Would you like, Gyuri, to come with us at Baia Mare as our first-stage director?
 Without any moment of thinking I said: Let’s go!
 I gave up the chair of assistant, that of director, my home and my two salaries and I went to Baia Mare."

 First at Baia Mare (then at Satu Mare) he succeeded in strengthening the company, just due to work experience and professional rigor.
 There was set a company that, according to its founder and first director „lived like did later The Living Theatre or, the Grotowski team”.

 "We were lived in the same house, with wide open doors, sitting together all day long and living just for the theater.
 We talked about performances, repertoire, schedules, even if our very familial problems.
 We had no secrets each other.
 We performed a lot, and the city loved us ..."

 Harag was the master of artists who were to become the marks of the Hungarian theatre art of Transylvania: Alajos Ács, András Csíky, András Vándor, István Török, Emma Elekes, Angéla Soós, Piroska Nyíredi, Iza Nagy.

 In 1955 he went to Moscow to study.

 Conditions of Baia Mare, a badly improved theater and small area in common usage with the Romanian section, made impossible their professional development and forced them to take steps to get the permission of moving in Satu Mare.